huichen-cs/OSClassExamples/C13aSchedule/umscheduler/unix/um2tschedshs/README.md

-# User Model Thread Scheduler
+# User Mode Thread Scheduler

 This program demonstrates the mechanism to schedule two threads running in user mode using UNIX APIs: